 Now, of course, nobody asks the user.
 The Internet immediately gives the user what he or she wants; or, to be more precise, what he or she should want.

-Finally, there is an important factor, of which advocates of customised content are often not aware.
+Finally, there is an important factor, of which advocates of customized content are often not aware.
 Personalisation is a marketing tool.
-Marketing messages must be addressed to the client with the highest level of personalisation.
+Marketing messages must be addressed to the client with the highest level of personalization.
 The mass media have quite a different task.
 The mass media is an intermediary between the general and the individual.

-Marketing atomises and disconnects, while the mass media unites and generalises.
+Marketing atomizes and disconnects, while the mass media unites and generalizes.
 Marketing strives to reach the individual user and to remain with him or her one-on-one; the media operates on a combination of personal, group and social interests.
 The task of the mass media is fundamentally opposed to that of marketing: the mass media should create coherence and social gravitation in society.
 Media is the connective tissue of society,[v] according to Clay Shirky.
-Therefore, the idea of extreme personalisation never actually took hold in the development of the mass media.
+Therefore, the idea of extreme personalization never actually took hold in the development of the mass media.

-In other words, customisation means not only content personalisation for the user, but also typification of that same user.
-From the media user’s point of view, customisation should include individuals in society, rather than exclude them.
+In other words, customization means not only content personalization for the user, but also the typification of that same user.
+From the media user’s point of view, customization should include individuals in society, rather than exclude them.